Chaldene/pancam/To-Do.md

 * Make a list of required packages
 * Reorganise into appropriate python structure.
 * HRC and WAC plots to display only camera commands.
+* Add the rest of the HRC and WAC plots
+* Handle .tar.bz2 files
+* WAC FW Plot limits set to 0 and 1
+* If archive is active do not create a .ignore file